 Henry Walker serves as the Chair of Kilpatrick Townsend & Stockton LLP, an international law firm with over 600 lawyers in 19 offices.
 In this role, he oversees the strategic direction and growth of the firm.
-Mr. Walker plays a key role in building and maintaining strong relationships with clients and developing capabilities in key industries and markets.
 Mr. Walker leads the firm’s Executive Committee working closely with them to define and execute the firm’s strategic objectives.
-Prior to his election to Chairman, he served as the firm’s Managing Partner.
+Prior to his election to the Chair, he served as the firm’s Managing Partner.
 In 2019, the Atlanta Business Chronicle named Mr. Walker one of Atlanta’s Most Admired CEOs.

 Mr. Walker continues to handle select matters for clients as a partner on the Firm’s Complex Commercial Litigation Team.
 He has spent more than 30 years litigating large complex cases for clients, focusing on technology and telecommunications matters.
 Based on his involvement in thousands of cases and previous in-house counsel experience, he has also provided extensive client counseling on the best ways to minimize risks and prevent litigation in business initiatives.